You are here

 The librarian should plan his schedule to allow time for writing.

-The librarian should plan a schedule that allows time
+The librarian should plan a schedule that allows time for writing.

 "Everyone,” “anyone,” “someone,” “no one,” and other indefinite singular pronouns may be followed by both the masculine and feminine pronouns or the singular masculine pronoun (traditionally inclusive of the feminine).
 The constructions “he or she” and “his or her” should be used sparingly.
 Recasting the sentence to the plural is still preferred.